Teradata: Old hardware line end of support

-To focus on its cloud database and analytics software business, Teradata plans to end support for its old hardware platforms, Teradata will provide remedial maintenance services for six (6) years from its Platform Sales Discontinuation Date.
-Platform Support Discontinuation is the end of support date for a particular Teradata hardware platform.
+To focus on its cloud database and analytics software business, Teradata plans to end support for its old hardware platforms; Teradata will provide remedial maintenance services for six (6) years from its Platform Sales Discontinuation Date.
+Platform Support Discontinuation is the end of the support date for a particular Teradata hardware platform.
 Teradata hardware platforms saw support discontinuation start in 2017, with the 2580 generation of their data warehouse appliance, with only their IntelliFlex 2.5 and R740 hardware platforms being listed as "current product".
 All other platform models/classes have a published support discontinuation date.
 Teradata customers may request extended support for a Teradata platform that has reached its end of support life.
-The extended support for a platform requires approval from the local Area Director and will be delivered on a "best effort" basis as spare parts for older platforms may no longer be available.
+The extended support for a platform requires approval from the local Area Director and will be delivered on a "best effort" basis, as spare parts for older platforms may no longer be available.

 Teradata Vantage analytics

-In October 2018 Teradata started calling the cloud analytics software product line Vantage.
-Vantage is composed by various analytics engines on a core relational database, including the Aster graph database, and a machine learning engine.
-Capability to leverage open source analytic engines such as Spark and TensorFlow was released.
+In October 2018, Teradata started calling the cloud analytics software product line Vantage.
+Vantage is composed of various analytics engines on a core relational database, including the Aster graph database and a machine learning engine.
+The capability to leverage open-source analytic engines such as Spark and TensorFlow was released.

 Vantage can be deployed across public clouds, on-premises, and commodity infrastructure.
 Vantage provides storage and analysis for multi-structured data formats.